Gaspard--/KentFrNotes/NetworKSecurity/cours11.md

 Uses packets.
 End points: host computers
 Routers hande the delivery of the trafic
-Allows to send a pcaket from one specific host to another.
+Allows to send a packet from one specific host to another.
 (Metaphor: letter system)

 Functions:
-- routs pakets of data accross a subnet
+- routes packets of data accross a subnet
   - applies to point-to-point
-  - does not concern broadcas
+  - does not concern broadcasts
 - manages congestion in the subnet
   - packets can take different routes
 - transfers packets accross different types of interconnected networks